 The best way to prevent something like this is to prevent it before it happens.
 In your interview with a prospective IT management company, ask them about how they assign passwords that they will use in your organization.
 Listen carefully for three key things.
 First, that it is unique to your organization, and not repeated across every organization.
 Second, make sure that at a minimum their passwords meet best practice.
 The Center for Internet Security recommends a minimum length of 14 characters, but honestly, for something as important as a domain administrator account it should be over 20.
 Third, listen for them to mention some common security controls, including a password manager and multi-factor authentication.
 The fact is, the IT administrator who is on your account is probably working on 5 others.
 A password manager means that that administrator doesn’t have to remember the password, it is stored in a secure database.
 Without this, they are likely going to repeat passwords, use a pattern (Client1, Client2, Client3), or write them down on a sticky note.

 If you already have an IT management company in place, the best way to make sure they are doing things the right way is with regular security assessments.
 Ensure this is an independent third-party who does the assessment, even if your IT management company offers the service.
 Also, don’t be afraid to ask them the tough questions.
 You are paying them to do things properly and securely, so you have the right to check-in to make sure it is happening.

-Hopefully this blog was helpful.
 After noticing this trend, we decided it was best to get it out there and hopefully catch some bad habits before an attacker does.
 You can take a proactive approach in making sure your IT management company is doing things right by asking the tough questions and getting annual security evaluations.
-As always, we are here to help and if you have a question or comment, please leave one below.
+As always, we are here to help and if you have a question or comment, please let us know.